Description An Exegesis of Matthew 19:3-9

 f.
 The exception clause πορνείᾳ (porneia): divorce and remarry? – 19:9, [5:31-32, Mark 10:5, and 1 Cor.
 7]

 The main thesis of this exegesis is that Jesus affirmed Moses’ exception clause concerning sexual immorality – which can be argued that it annuls the “one flesh” union – permitting divorce if the offender remains unrepentant.
 It is clear that divorce is permissible if there is marital unfaithfulness (extramarital sexual intercourse) by the other spouse or when an unbelieving spouse deserts the Christian spouse.
-Further, I will argue that divorce is a sin and since all sins are forgivable (except blasphemy against the Holy Spirit, Matt.
+Further argue that divorce is a sin and since all sins are forgivable (except blasphemy against the Holy Spirit, Matt.
 12:32), when a divorcee meets the exception clause and a deserting partner, he or she is free to remarry.
 It must be emphasized that Jesus never sanctioned divorce but permitted it.

 Type of service: Academic paper writing

 Type of assignment: Writing from scratch